ESMValGroup/ESMValTool_Tutorial/_episodes/01-introduction.md

 > >
 > > &#10003; **A way to make climate science more [FAIR](https://fair-software.eu/about).** ESMValTool collects provenance information about the data and code that are used to obtain a result.
 It comes with a readable recipe format that makes climate analysis consistent, reproducible, and easy to share.
 > >
 > > &#10005;  **Perfect.** Although we are continuously working to improve the tool, you may encounter some bugs or missing features.
-In this lesson, you will learn how to troubleshoot, find help, and maybe even contribute to the solution yourself.
+In the following episodes, you will learn how to troubleshoot, find help, and maybe even contribute to the solution yourself.
 > >
 > > &#10005;  **Suitable for (Jupyter) notebooks.** ESMValTool was designed as a command line tool.
 But, we are working on a user-friendly Python interface as well.
 > {: .solution}